Reimnop/Potassium/README.md

 Uses [BepinEx](https://github.com/BepInEx/BepInEx/releases) modloader

+_Are you a developer and you're trying to understand Potassium's code?
+Check out Potassium's "clean code" version [Catalyst](https://github.com/Reimnop/Catalyst)_

 # Important!
 The mod is finished, but it most likely bugs.
 If you encounter any bugs, please open a new issue.